phutko555/Spring-video-beans/README.md

 - How to build a house (pubTime: October, 10 2020, 10:11)
 - How to escape solitude (pubTime: October, 10 2020, 10:12)

-At least first ban must have a name "video1".
+At least the first ban must have the name "video1".

 Define a channel bean containing those three beans.